Arugula vs Spinach - Health impact and Nutrition Comparison

-Arugula also has a wide variety of cultivars with differing appearances, tastes and nutritional values.
+Arugula also has a wide variety of cultivars with differing appearances, tastes, and nutritional values.
 The two primary commercially available groups of arugula are wild and common arugula.
-Wild arugula tends to have a stronger taste.
+Wild arugula tends to have a more pungent taste.

 The nutritional values are presented for raw arugula and spinach.

 Macronutrients and Calories